Creamy Lemon Tahini Sauce | Quick And Easy

 An aged piece of paper is behind held by two hands with dark blue nail polish.
 There is a recipe for tahina on the page.Pin

-How To Make Tahini Sauce
+How To Make This Lemon Tahini Sauce

 1. Mix together the crushed garlic and salt then set aside briefly.
+This helps to mellow the garlic.

 2. Add the tahini, half the lemon juice and half the water into a large bowl.
 Mix with a spoon until it thickens.